WolfQuest: Release

-Eduweb released the first episode of Wolf Quest: Anniversary Edition (Amethyst Mountain) as early access for PC/Mac on 25 July 2019 on Steam and itch.io.
-While in Early Access, Eduweb is updating the game frequently with more features, multiplayer, and ultimately the Slough Creek episode with pups.
+Eduweb released WolfQuest: Anniversary Edition in early access on July 25, 2019, for PC and MacOS on Steam and itch.io, with a full release following on July 22, 2025.
+While in early access, Eduweb updated the game frequently to add more features, multiplayer, and ultimately the Slough Creek episode, including pups, until the game released out of early access on July 22, 2025.

-Also in development, a significant expansion of the game called the WolfQuest Saga, which will continue the life of the pack: time will pass, the pups will grow, learn to hunt, help with the next year's litter of pups, and eventually disperse—and so on, year after year, until the player-wolf dies.
+A significant expansion of the game allows the life of the pack to continue beyond the length of one chapter.
+Pups can grow up, learn to hunt, help with the next year's litter of pups, and eventually disperse from their birth pack - and so on, year after year, until the player-wolf dies.
+After a grown pup decides to disperse from the pack, the player can choose to start a new game playing as their pup, retaining the same pack territories on the map as when dispersed.

-The game released out of early access on July 22, 2025.